 - Non-allergic rhinitis

-The root cause for chronic catarrh remains uncertain but it is believed to be due to an infection or allergy.
+The root cause for chronic catarrh remains uncertain but it might be due to an infection or allergy.

-It might also be linked to an irregularity in how the mucus moves inside the nose or an amplified sensitivity to the mucus in the rear part of the nose and throat.
+It might also have a link to an irregularity in how the mucus moves inside the nose or an amplification in the sensitivity to the mucus in the rear part of the nose and throat.

 What are the associated symptoms?